wisdark/AORT/README.md

 python3 AORT.py -h
 ```

-> Main usage of the tool to dump the valid domains in the SSL certificate
+> Main usage of the tool to dump the valid domains
 ```sh
 python3 AORT.py -d example.com
 ```

-> Used to perform all the queries and recognizement
+> Perform all the recon
 ```sh
 python3 AORT.py -d domain.com --all
 ```